 Depending on a person’s health and what is contained in a HCP, it might be wise to execute a Medical Order of Life Sustaining Treatment (“MOLST”) form with your provider.
 It is typically suitable for someone with a serious, advanced illness.
 If there is concern about habitually resuscitating someone or hospice care, it is important to think about a MOLST.
 This form should be filled out in conjunction with your health care provider and your appointed health care agent named in your HCP.

-Given the endless questions that come in to play when a person is injured, incapacitated or terminally ill, it is important to consult a lawyer to determine what your documents will be provide for your needs.
+Given the endless questions that come into play when a person is injured, incapacitated or terminally ill, it is important to consult a lawyer to determine what your documents will be provide for your needs.

 Call (413) 746-4400